MW562/lkq-inventory-monitor/README.md

 ---

-## Raspberry Pi Deployment

-This application is designed to run continuously on a Raspberry Pi.

-A systemd timer automatically executes the scraper every 15 minutes during configured operating hours, allowing the system to monitor inventory without user interaction.
+## Linux Automation

+This project includes example `systemd` service and timer files located in the `systemd/` directory.

+These files can be installed on Linux systems (such as a Raspberry Pi) to run the application automatically on a schedule.
+The current systemd files run the application every 15 minutes from 9am to 5pm, reflecting when the lkq lots are open.

+Update the file paths inside `lkq-alert.service` to match your installation directory before enabling the service.

 ---